durrantlab/molmoda-docs/docs/structures/loading/compounds/index.md

 ## Draw

-For a more hands-on approach to molecule design, our drug design platform includes a drawing tool that enables the detailed creation of small-molecule compounds.
+For a hands-on approach to molecule design, MolModa includes a drawing tool that lets you build small-molecule compounds atom by atom.
+Open it with `File` :material-arrow-right: `Import` :material-arrow-right: `Draw Molecule` ([guided tour](https://molmoda.org/?tour=drawmoleculeplugin){:target="_blank"}).
-This powerful feature allows for the visualization and manual construction of molecules, providing an interactive way to design and modify structures with precision.

-The drawing tool presents a canvas within the interface, where users can draw the structure of a molecule using a variety of drawing elements and tools.

 <figure markdown>
 ![](../../../img/structures/draw-molecule.png){ alight=left height=300 }
 </figure>

-### How to Use the Drawing Tool
+### How to use the drawing tool

--   **Select a tool:** Click on the desired tool from the toolbar to begin creating your molecule.
+- **Select a tool**: Click on the desired tool from the toolbar to begin creating your molecule.
 Options include drawing single, double, or triple bonds, adding atoms, and more.
--   **Draw the molecule:** Click and drag on the canvas to place atoms and bonds.
-    The drawing interface is intuitive, allowing you to visualize the molecular structure as it is created.
+- **Draw the molecule**: Click and drag on the canvas to place atoms and bonds.
+The interface is intuitive, letting you visualize the molecular structure as it is created.
--   **Edit as needed:** Use the selection tool to adjust atoms and bonds, or to correct any part of the molecule.
-    The eraser tool can remove specific parts of the structure, while the charge tool can add charges to atoms.
+- **Edit as needed**: Use the selection tool to adjust atoms and bonds.
+The eraser tool removes specific parts of the structure, while the charge tool adds charges to atoms.
--   **Confirm the structure:** Once the molecule is complete, review the structure to ensure it matches the intended design.
+- **Confirm the structure**: Once the molecule is complete, review it to ensure it matches your intended design.

+To edit a compound that is already loaded, select it in the Navigator and use `Compounds` :material-arrow-right: `Build` :material-arrow-right: `Edit Compound` ([guided tour](https://molmoda.org/?tour=editcompound){:target="_blank"}).

+## Preparing compounds

+Before docking, compounds typically need preparation:

+- `Protonate/Deprotonate Compounds` (`Compounds` :material-arrow-right: `Build`) ([guided tour](https://molmoda.org/?tour=protonatecomps){:target="_blank"}) assigns protonation states for a given pH.
+- `Rebuild Compound Coordinates` (`Compounds` :material-arrow-right: `Build`) ([guided tour](https://molmoda.org/?tour=regen3dcoords){:target="_blank"}) regenerates 3D atomic coordinates, useful when starting from a SMILES string or a 2D representation.

+## Finding similar compounds

+`Compounds` :material-arrow-right: `Create Library` :material-arrow-right: `Find Similar Compounds` ([guided tour](https://molmoda.org/?tour=pubchemfindsimilar){:target="_blank"}) builds a library of chemically similar analogs by searching PubChem.
+This is a quick way to expand a starting compound into a screening set.

+## Retrieving compound information

+Three plugins under `Compounds` :material-arrow-right: `Information` annotate selected compounds with data from PubChem:

+- `Compound Names` ([guided tour](https://molmoda.org/?tour=pubchemnames){:target="_blank"}) — retrieves names and synonyms.
+- `PubChem Properties` ([guided tour](https://molmoda.org/?tour=pubchemprops){:target="_blank"}) — retrieves chemical properties.
+- `PubChem Bioassays` ([guided tour](https://molmoda.org/?tour=pubchembioassays){:target="_blank"}) — retrieves bioassay results.

+Results appear in the Data panel and can be sorted and filtered alongside docking output.